Victor Insulators, Inc. was founded in 1893 by Fred M. Locke.

 All porcelain products are manufactured using wet process porcelain to ensure reliable, trouble free operation for the life of the installation of the product.
 Insulators are available in two porcelain classes – standard strength silica porcelain for normal applications and high strength alumina porcelain for severe duty.

 Ceramic processing is controlled by a highly trained staff of professional engineers dedicated to ensuring that product quality remains our number one priority.
 Victor is continuously updating manufacturing methods and equipment and participates in research programs with major universities to ensure that we remain at the forefront of insulator technology.

 Polymeric insulators are manufactured from EPDM rubber for normal duty application and silicone rubber for contaminated environments.
 Polymeric products are injection molded using the latest in cold runner molding technology.

 Insulators are manufactured from standard strength silica porcelain, high alumina EPDM rubber and silicone rubber.
 The mechanical and electrical test laboratory and the ceramic laboratory are used to verify product and process conformance.
 These labs have the capability to perform all necessary tests to ensure product quality or to assist customers in developing products for new applications.
-Victor makes use of our laboratories available to customers at a nominal fee to assist in verification, selection and analysis of insulators.
+Victor makes use of our laboratories available to customers at a nominal fee to assist in verification, selection and analysis of insulator